dawner/money_sleuth/README.md

-# MoneySpy
+# MoneySleuth

-A simple tool to allow importing transactions from multiple banks across different countries and categorise them to track spending.
+A simple tool to allow importing statements from multiple banks across different countries and then categorise transactions to track spending.

 ### Prerequisites